-Shoegazing and tap dancing can be fun to do but is it really all that functional to have 30 pedals to continuously be turning on and off?
-Perhaps it is and perhaps it isn’t.
+Shoegazing and tap dancing can be fun, but is it really all that functional to have 30 pedals to continuously be turning on and off?
+Perhaps it is, and perhaps it isn't.

-However, ergonomics (the comfort of playing the pedals) and functionality (the effectiveness of playing the pedals) should be a consideration when choosing the pedals for your board.
+However, ergonomics (the comfort of playing the pedals) and functionality (the effectiveness of playing the pedals) should be considered when choosing the pedals for your board.

 Similar to ergonomics and functionality is the actual physical space the pedals (with pedalboard and power supplies) take up.
-This seems obvious but depending on the size of stages you’ll be playing, the number of pedals you use can quickly eat up precious real estate.
+This seems obvious, but depending on the size of the stages you'll be playing, the number of pedals you use can quickly eat up precious real estate.

 Pedals can be expensive.
 This may or may not be of concern to you.

 Budget is certainly a limiting factor for many and can play a role in determining the maximum number of pedals in your rig.